BlazejosP/huawei-sun2000-API-CLI/README.md

 sudo apt-get install httpie

-On other linux distributions check used package system but that are standatd linux command line tool so should be avaiable without problem if are not installed already.
+On other linux distributions check used package system but that are standard linux command line tools so should be avaiable without problem if are not installed already.